alexle/alexle.github.com/posts/first-marathon.markdown

+---
-Rock n Roll Denver Marathon: My Worst Run Ever 10-26-2013
+title: Rock n Roll Denver Marathon: My Worst Run Ever
+date: 10-26-2013
-/static/2013-full-nike-map.jpg
+image: /static/2013-full-nike-map.jpg
+meta: rock n roll denver marathon recap worst run ever hit wall nightmare pain lance armstrong
+---

 Few challenges in life have the power to break you down to the point of tears.
 My recent experience at the 2013 [Denver Rock N Roll][1] Marathon was one of them.